JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/cerebras.md

 - Compatibility with multimodal models like LLaVA
 - Ability to use custom PyTorch models and datasets

-The Cerebras Wafer-Scale Cluster is meticulously engineered to enable the training of neural networks with remarkably efficient linear scaling across millions of cores, all without the complexities of traditional distributed computing.
+The Cerebras Wafer-Scale Cluster is meticulously engineered to enable neural network training with remarkably efficient linear scaling across millions of cores without the complexities of traditional distributed computing.

 ## How to Connect
 - Go to https://inference.cerebras.ai/